 Gear up, go “reside” in nature with your friends for a few days, and savor what Lebanon has the best to offer of outdoor life.

-#11 Reward yourself volunteering
+#11 Reward yourself volunteering and meet new friends

 It’s great to give back to our community and put our skills and time to help those in need or improve our environment.
 The reward in that is also personal.
 Volunteers know it.
 It grants personal satisfaction and gets you to socialize with mindlike fellows, and it can be fun!